aitor-ibarguren/llm_wrappers/README.md

 > Ensure you review and comply with the Terms of Service, robots.txt, and any applicable policies of any website you scrape.
 > No scraped data is included in this repository.

+### Keyword & Hybrid Search

+The FAISS wrapper has been extended with the addition of a keyword-based search as well as hybrid search.
+The keyword search is based on of TF-IDF (Term Frequency – Inverse Document Frequency) algorithm included in *sklearn*.

+For additional information check functions `search_by_keyword` and `hybrid_search` of `faiss_wrapper`.

 ## RAG Systems

 To construct complex applications, such as Retrieval-augmented generation (RAG) systems, the repository contains wrapper classes that facilitate data embedding, indexing, and retrieval as a first step to generate augmented prompts to be sent to the LLMs.